 IXL is a paid subscription-based learning site.
 It encourages children to practice subjects using rewards for answering questions correctly.

-The program gets more difficult as children answer questions correctly.
-They stay at the same level of difficulty if the child hasn’t understood the concept.
-This means students can work at their own pace, making sure they understand questions before the program moves on.
+The program gets more complicated as children answer questions correctly.
+However, they stay at the same difficulty level if the child hasn’t understood the concept.
+This means students can work at their own pace, ensuring they know questions before the program moves on.

 It costs around $19 a month for unlimited access to math and English subjects.